yswcyswc/yswcyswc.github.io/_pages/about.md

 - data‑driven applications
 - simulation and security research

-In general, I enjoy projects where software interacts with real constraints — performance limits, messy data, or complex real‑world systems.
+In general, I enjoy projects where software interacts with real constraints such as performance limits or complex real‑world systems.

 ## Software Engineering Experience